 Having traveled on a little student budget and less travel experience I have now, but still more than an average tourist, I decided to arrange my trek through my local hotel in Hanoi.
 The hotel was basically going to arrange bus tickets, a guide that would meet me in Sapa and a homestay for the night of my trek.
 I happily paid about $140 if I remember correctly.

-Disappointed as homestay it was not, rather a barracks built for tourists, the girl and an elder man made us spring rolls and left saying they’d pick us up in the morning.
+Disappointed as homestay it was not – rather a barracks built for tourists, the girl and an elder man made our spring rolls and left saying they’d pick us up in the morning.
 As my expectations haven’t been met on the way back I started chatting with the girl about the whole situation, just to realize that this trip, as I thought arranged locally, was part of a bigger scam and I’m not even talking about scamming the tourists.

 If you’ve been to Sapa or are interested in Vietnamese history, you’ll know that in inhabitants of this region aren’t actually Vietnamese.
 They’re Hmong, an ethnic group that has not had a country of their own.
 They live mainly in Southern China, Vietnam and Laos.